The Computational Capacity of LRC, Memristive and Hybrid Reservoirs: Memristor Reservoirs

 \subsection{Comparison with Echo State Networks}

-To assess the performance of these electronic reservoirs against standard reservoirs, we construct a fitting task in which we must approximate a known function of the input signal.
-We construct a member of the fading memory Hilbert space as
+To show that these design considerations lead to improved performance, we construct a fitting task in which we must approximate a known function of the input signal.
+We construct the following target output: